Choosing a Real Estate Professional

 How do I prepare for closing?

 During this period all parties to the transaction will have certain things they will be responsible for.
 It is important that everyone does their part to have a smooth closing.
-This means not waiting till the last minute to handle things.
+This means not waiting until the last minute to handle things.

 The Seller and Their Broker